epicerieledetour/ledetour-vouchers/NOTES.md

 - Data driver from database, no business logic should be outside of the database.
 If and For and for data presentation only

+- All IDS can be public ?
+* We will be leaking internal IDs, but what matters is that
+  * User Bearer
+    * are never public
+    * can be changed quickly
+    * are shared privately
+  * VoucherID
+    * cannot be guessed easily